 A Personal Licence is required for individuals who may be engaged in making and authorising the sale or supply of alcohol.
 Not every person retailing alcohol at premises' licensed for that purpose will need a personal licence, but every sale or supply of alcohol must be at least authorised by such a licence holder.
 The only exception is for community premises in respect of which a successful application has been made to remove the usual mandatory conditions.

 An applicant for a licence must apply to their local authority where they live.
 Only one application can be made at any one time.
-A licence will last for a period of 10 years unless it is surrendered or forfeited before the expiry date.

 People must fit the following criteria to apply for a personal licence: